Polymorqhism/polyWM/README.md

 </p>

 > [!TIP]
-> This WM focuses on performance and minimalism.
+> This WM focuses on performance and minimalism for low-level developers.
 It is intended to be used by users who are able to debug issues on their own.
 It is intentionally stripped down to work on low end systems.

 > [!CAUTION]
 > Due to the nature of X11, compiling versions from unknown sources (i.e. not from GitHub) may result in serious system compromise.